aryan-madan/Raindrops/README.md

 # raindrops
-(yes the name is inspired by airdrop) a modern tool to share files between your mac and everything else.
+(yes the name is inspired by airdrop) a modern tool to share files between your mac and everything else. to use, download the .pkg file and run it, follow thru with the setup and the app will be in the applications folder & installed ^-^

 ## demo
 https://github.com/user-attachments/assets/bcfe7d10-9958-4f2b-8944-3aec410ac0d2